Baros Pass is an absolute must for road lovers in Greece

-Baros Pass is a high mountain pass at an elevation of 1.905m (6,250ft) above the sea level, located in the southern Pindus Mountains range, right between Epirus and Thessaly, in Greece.
-It's one of the highest mountain roads of the country.
+Baros Pass is a high mountain pass at an elevation of 1.898m (6,227ft) above the sea level, located on the boundary of Epirus and Thessaly, in central Greece.
+It's one of the highest roads of the country.

-The road to the summit is very challenging, with turns, hairpin turns, without guardrails in parts, and very steep.
-In 2013 the road was totally asphalted.
+The road to the summit is very challenging, with turns, hairpin turns, without guardrails in parts, and very steep, hitting a 10% of maximum gradient through some of the ramps.
 From October to May the road is usually impassable due the snow.

 Pic: Peter Takov

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.